jeffreywu2025/oop/src/unit_5/online_discussion.md

 _____________________
 Describtion

-OOP Principles and Techniques Used:
+1.OOP Principles and Techniques Used:

 My contribution applied several key OOP concepts.
 The Strategy Pattern was used to encapsulate each payment algorithm within its own class, enabling interchangeable behaviours at runtime.
 This applies abstraction through a shared strategy interface, polymorphism by allowing different payment strategies to be selected dynamically, and encapsulation by isolating each payment method’s logic.
 The refactoring also aligns with the Open/Closed Principle, as new strategies can now be added without modifying existing code.
 Recent studies emphasise that Strategy improves modularity, reduces duplication, and supports evolving system requirements (Ahmed & Patel, 2024; Li & Sørensen, 2023).

-Challenges Faced and How I Overcame Them:
+2.Challenges Faced and How I Overcame Them:

 A key challenge was determining when the Strategy Pattern is genuinely necessary instead of overengineering.
 I resolved this by comparing the original code’s rigidity to criteria identified in current software-engineering research, such as the presence of behavioural variation and repetitive branching structures (Rossi & Kumar, 2025).
 This helped justify the pattern’s use and guided the cleanest refactoring approach.

-How This Artefact Demonstrates My Understanding:
+3.How This Artefact Demonstrates My Understanding:

 This discussion demonstrates advanced OOP understanding by showing the ability to diagnose design problems, justify a pattern-based solution, and support reasoning with contemporary research.
 By illustrating how Strategy enables runtime flexibility, modularity, and improved maintainability, the artefact reflects a deeper grasp of architecture-level thinking rather than only code-level correctness.
 The inclusion of peer-reviewed 2023–2025 sources strengthens the conceptual grounding and shows awareness of current trends in modern software design.